Rinzler8806/Pangea/readme.md

 # Title: Pangea

 A dynamic messaging application that connects users around the globe.
 It offers many features and the ability to actively translate your message to a selected language.
+You can also create your own custom chat rooms and upload photos.
 Log in as: Batman and use password: "password" to view demo.

 The app utilizes Axios, NodeJS, React Chat Engine, React, React-Bootstrap, Chat Engine UI, Libre Translate API (https://libretranslate.com/)